 Yale Journal of International Affairs

-The Yale Journal of International Affairs, a Jackson student-run publication, produces a print journal each spring and digital content throughout the year on topics ranging from the effectiveness of drone strikes to the Iran Deal and photo collections looking at topics from massacres in Syria to the future of the Colombian peace deal.
-A new podcast series recently covered U.S. civil-military relations and guests included the director of the Combating Terrorism Center at West Point.
+The Yale Journal of International Affairs, a Yale Jackson student-run publication, produces a print journal each spring and digital content throughout the year on topics ranging from the effectiveness of drone strikes to the Iran Deal and photo collections looking at topics from massacres in Syria to the future of the Colombian peace deal.
+A podcast series recently covered U.S. civil-military relations and guests included the director of the Combating Terrorism Center at West Point.

 Student Government